Himala: Plot

 Elsa is seen throwing up from morning sickness, indicating her pregnancy from the rape.
-Mrs. Alba erroneously concluded that it is an "Immaculate Conception" (when she really meant the Virgin birth), and then declares it proof of Elsa's sanctity.
+Mrs. Alba erroneously concludes that it is an “Immaculate Conception” (when she really meant the Virgin birth), and declares it proof of Elsa's sanctity.
 At that exact moment, thunder roars from the skies, followed by a sudden downpour.
-The townspeople rejoice, convinced that the miracle has returned and that the curse has finally been lifted.
-Mrs. Alba and the crowd rush to Elsa's house and called out to her while dancing in the rain.
-Elsa emerges at her window, and commands her devotees to assemble the townsfolk and pilgrims on the hill.
+The townsfolk rejoice, convinced the miracle has returned and the curse on Cupang has finally been lifted.
+Mrs. Alba and the crowd rush to Elsa's house and call out to her while dancing in the rain.
+Elsa emerges from her window, and commands her devotees to assemble the townsfolk and pilgrims on the hill.

-Speaking in front of an eager crowd, an initially apprehensive Elsa confesses that there were no miracles, no sightings of the Virgin, and that it is man who invents gods, miracles, and curses.
-In the middle of her passionate speech, a gun is fired at Elsa, mortally wounding her.
-A violent stampede ensues, with the old, the children, and the infirm being injured or killed in the mass hysteria.
+Speaking before an eager crowd, an initially apprehensive Elsa confesses that there were no miracles, no sightings of the Virgin, and that man invents gods, miracles, and curses.
+In the middle of her impassioned speech, a gun is fired at Elsa, mortally wounding her.
+A stampede ensues, with the old, the children, and the infirm being injured or killed in the mass hysteria.

-Ensconced in her mother Salíng's arms, Elsa takes her last breath as she gazes at the sky as Orly and the media film her final moments.
-Baldo announces Elsa's death, eliciting wailing and weeping from the people who then rush towards the makeshift stage.
-To convey Elsa's corpse into a waiting ambulance, her followers lift her lifeless body–lying as though she was crucified–above the heads of the crowd clambering to touch her.
-People scamper all over the hill to follow Elsa's ambulance as it speeds away.
-Against her husband's will, Sepa addresses the crowd, proclaiming Elsa a martyr whose devotion to the Virgin must continue.
-Sepa and the congregation then fall on their knees and creep up the hill while repeatedly reciting the Hail Mary.
+Lying in Salíng's arms, Elsa takes her last breath as she gazes at the sky, while Orly and the press record her final moments.
+Baldo announces Elsa’s death, eliciting wailing and weeping from the people who then rush towards the makeshift stage.
+To bear Elsa’s corpse into a waiting ambulance, lifting her body – lying as though she was crucified – above the heads of the throng clambering to touch her.
+People scamper all over the hill and its precincts to follow the ambulance speeding away.
+Against her husband’s will, Sepa addresses the crowd, proclaiming Elsa a saint (by implying she is a victim soul) and how they must continue her devotion to the Virgin.
+Sepa and the congregation then fall on their knees and creep up the hill, repeatedly reciting the Hail Mary.